-FIGURE 25 provides a comparison between the historic influent and effluent total metal loadings for the Bucklin Point WWTF.
-As noted for the Field's Point facility, a major portion of each pollutant observed in the plant influent is removed in grit and sludge during the treatment process.
+FIGURE 26 provides a comparison between the historic influent and effluent total metal loadings for Bucklin Point.
+As noted for Field's Point, a major portion of each pollutant observed in the plant influent is removed in grit and sludge during the treatment process.
 It is also clear that as influent concentrations increase, the effluent concentrations increase.
-Because the collection system of both facilities is dominated by combined sewers, metal loading is affected by rain events due to street and land runoff sources.
-Rain events also affect plant operations by causing detention times to be decreased in the facilities and disrupting process treatment.
-Wet weather events must be considered when evaluating changes to effluent loadings.
+Because the collection system of both facilities is dominated by combined sewers, metal loading is affected by rain events due to street and land runoff.
+Rain events also affect plant operations by causing a decrease in detention time in the facilities, thereby disrupting process treatment.
+Wet weather events must be taken into consideration in evaluating changes to effluent loadings.

-Figure 25

-Bucklin Point Influent and Effluent Total Metals Loadings Trend
+FIGURE 26 Bucklin Point Influent and Effluent Total Metals Loadings Trend Analysis

-Analysis

-WWTF Effluent Dissolved Metals Study
+POTW Effluent Dissolved Metals Study

 In 2000, the NBC began a study to monitor the dissolved metals fraction of the effluent discharged to the receiving waters of the Providence and Seekonk Rivers.
-Dissolved metals are typically analyzed once per week at each WWTF.
+Dissolved metals are typically analyzed once per week at each facility.
 Total metals are measured twice weekly.
-In 2003, 52 Field's Point and 52 Bucklin Point effluent samples were analyzed for dissolved metals.
-The NBC and RIDEM will use this data to better understand the fate, effect, and physical partitioning of metals discharged from the WWTFs.
+In 2004, 35 Field's Point and 35 Bucklin Point effluent samples were analyzed for dissolved metals.
+The NBC and RIDEM use this data to better understand the fate, effect, and physical partitioning of metals discharged from the POTWs.
 Understanding the dissolved and total fractions for each metal, a measure of its phase partitioning, between dissolved and particulate, is important for the calculations of permit discharge limitations.
-WWTFs are permitted in total metals.
-Therefore, the RI DEM must use a "metal translator conversion factor" to estimate the WWTFs total metal fraction that is dissolved in the receiving waters when writing a permit for a wastewater treatment plant.
+POTWs are permitted in total metals.
+Therefore, the RI DEM must use a "metal translator conversion factor" to estimate the POTW's total metal fraction in the receiving waters that will be in the dissolved phase when writing a permit for a wastewater treatment plant.

 Metals in the dissolved form are more readily absorbed by marine life than metals associated with particles.
 Resultantly, the U.S. EPA and RI DEM have established fresh and saltwater water quality criteria in dissolved metals concentrations.
-By sampling for total and dissolved metals, the NBC will be able to better assess the ratio of dissolved to total metals in WWTF effluent and in the receiving waters.
+By sampling for total and dissolved metals, the NBC will be able to better assess the ratio of dissolved to total metals in treatment facility effluent and in the receiving waters.

-TABLE 27 summarizes the data from this study during 2003.
+TABLE 26 summarizes the data from 2004.
 The values are calculated by dividing the dissolved concentration by the total concentration.
 Dissolved phase is operationally defined as that portion which passes through a 0.45 micron filter.
 Cadmium, chromium, lead, and silver are predominantly non-detectable in the dissolved phase given the current NBC Laboratory procedures, thus, these predominantly non-detected metals are not listed in the summary table below.
 The calculated dissolved to total ratio listed below are based on the annual average of the dissolved concentrations and the annual average of the total metals concentrations.

-Table 27 Final Effluent Phase Partitioning Study Results, 2003
+TABLE 26 Final Effluent Phase Partitioning Study Results, 2004

-Bucklin Point WWTF dissolved/total as a fraction
+Bucklin Point dissolved/total as a fraction

-Cu Ni Zn Al Fe
+Cu Pb Ni Ag Zn Al Fe

-Mean 0.55 0.94 0.93 0.12 0.17
+Mean 0.58 0.27 0.95 0.34 0.87 0.19 0.45

-Field's Point WWTF dissolved/total as a fraction
+Field's Point dissolved/total as a fraction

-Cu Ni Zn Al Fe
+Cu Pb Ni Ag Zn Al Fe

-Mean 0.62 0.95 0.93 0.14 0.19
+Mean 0.63 0.25 0.96 0.38 0.88 0.09 0.44